juanfer112/recruiter-challenger-pv/3.TransactionProcessor/readme.md

 ## Your tasks

 - Have a look to the code.
-Do you miss any class?:black_square_button:
+Do you miss any class?:ballot_box_with_check:
-- Complete **./src/TransactionProcessor.js** class.:black_square_button:
+- Complete **./src/TransactionProcessor.js** class.:ballot_box_with_check:
 - Make sure all tests pass.
-Would you include more tests?:black_square_button:
+Would you include more tests?:ballot_box_with_check:
-- Do you know the pattern used by TransactionProcessor class?:black_square_button:
+- Do you know the pattern used by TransactionProcessor class?:ballot_box_with_check:

 We strongly recommend the use of: map, filter and reduce (among others).